CSublow/milestone-project-one/README.md

 **Newly acquainted fan, wants background history and music**

 Landing on the homepage, my attention is drawn to the large hero slider.
 The responsive nature of the slider means I am able to view it on both desktop and mobile.
 Scrolling down the homepage, I am encounter a link to some music and some recent news.
 I am able to follow these links if I choose to.
 Towards the bottom of the page, I can read some history of The Monkees.
-On mobile, I can tap the "Read More" button to continue reading the history section if I wish to, and I do not get frustrated by too much text if I am not interested in reading the history of The Monkees since this section starts collapsed on smaller viewports.
 I can clearly see "Music", "Video" and "Photo Gallery" in the main navigation.
 Following these links allows me to view the multimedia content there, and I don't encounter any problems.
 On the music subpages, since I am a Spotify user I am able to open the embedded player directly in my Spotify app.
 Simulating a non-Spotify user, I am able to access 30 second previews of the tracks, with the option to go to full length tracks available to me if I create an account with Spotify.
 Finally, I can see social media links in the main navigation, clicking on these opens the respective social media channels in new tabs.

 **Blog writer/Journalist**